 In 2016-2018 in a team with Prof. Roland Lenz, State Academy of Fine Arts in Stuttgart, I worked out reports for the study of wallpaintings for St. Stephen's Cathedral in Vienna and the monastery St. Johann in Müstair.

 Consultation & training

 I will advise you and your team before recording your collections and also offer bespoke training sessions.
 I will offer support with the organisation, realisation and specifications of the setup.
 Advantage: I would be happy to help you choose a suitable method.
 This way, you are sure to save time and money while choosing the module best suited to your needs.
 My services are calculated according to the actual efforts involved making the entire process effective and affordable.

 I run one- and multi-day workshops on multispectral imaging and on professional image editing / calibration.
-An example: In 2013, I prepared and held a 3-day training on the topic of multispectral imaging for the employees of the Associazione laboratorio di diagnostica in Spoleto at the University of Perugia.
+An example: In 2017 and 2018 I prepared and held several 3- to 5-day trainings on the topic of multispectral imaging at the National Police and also to some Regional Police departments in Germany.
 The participants received an in-depth insight into the theory and practice, techniques and projects.

 Please do not hesitate to contact me – I will make you a suitable offer.

 15 years of professional practice in the area of multispectral imaging provide an expert foundation for scientific work

 Thanks to my many years of experience, I am a competent partner when in comes to choosing a suitable technique for tackling the respective challenge.

 1. Exposures in visible range with diffused light